radiantlogic-v8/documentation-new/documentation/global-sync-guide/configuration/rules/conditions.md

 1. Select **OK**.
 1. After all conditions are added, select the **ACTIONS** section in the Rule Builder.

-## Configure Attribute Event Condition
+## Configure Attribute Event condition

 The Attribute Event condition type allows you to configure a condition for when a specific type of event has occurred on the source attribute.